 - Academy Attendees must submit documentation of their enrollment at the Academy to be waived from the written exam.

-- Entry-Level applicants may submit their T-scores from the POST written exam.
+- Entry-Level applicants must submit their Pellet-B scores from the POST written exam.

 Resumes are not accepted in lieu of the application or the required certificate.

 Note: When uploading your certifications in CalOpps, you must combine your documents into one PDF that is no larger than 2 MB.

 Applications will be screened for completeness and minimum qualifications.

 Candidates who meet the minimum qualifications and have submitted their written exam T-score or are Academy Attendees do not have to take the written exam again.

 Once all T-scores are received, the most qualifed candidates will be invited to a phone interview or an oral panel interview.
 There may be more than one interview during the process.
 The selection process may also include a Report Completion Exercise (RCE).